Frederick S. LongerBorn: July 17, 1960, Philadelphia, Pennsylvania

 - Levy v.
 Jannetta, 621 A.2d 585 (Pa.Super.
 1992)

-1986, Pennsylvania and New Jersey; U.S. District Court, Eastern and Western Districts of Pennsylvania, District of New Jersey, District of Arizona, Northern and Western Districts of New York and District of Nebraska; U.S. Court of Appeals Second, Third, Fourth, Fifth, Seventh and Ninth Circuits; U.S. Supreme Court
+1986, Pennsylvania and New Jersey; U.S. District Court, Eastern and Western Districts of Pennsylvania, District of New Jersey, District of Arizona, Northern and Western Districts of New York and District of Nebraska; U.S. Court of Appeals Second, Third, Fourth, Fifth, Seventh, Ninth and Eleventh Circuits; U.S. Supreme Court

 Philadelphia, Pennsylvania and American Bar Associations; American Association for Justice; Philadelphia Association for Justice